kiran-vuksanaj/ov5640-probe/README.md

 Set `sw[2]` to 1'b0 (down) to referencce the ROM memory settings, and press `btn[1]` to program the camera.

+4. Configure Glow Trails
+Set `sw[15:8]` to change the threshold value for the glow trails IIR algorithm; turn `sw[3]` on or off to view a luminance mask on the camera input.

 ## Wiring Layout